iamsamirzon/ForTestPurpose/ROADMAP.md

 At this time, the NotaryV2 community is working on two separate sub projects, TUF and Notation.
 This roadmap is focussed on the Notation aspect

 ### Current (Short term) Focus
-- Putting an Alpha Release out of Notation for early feedback and testing
+- Putting Alpha Release(s) out of Notation for early feedback and testing.
 - Iterate on the Notary V2 specfication for the first GA Release
 - Collaborate with other open source projects for co-related/depdendent features needed for end to end use case of OCI artifacts signing